Who are Gateway to College students?

 Once you have been admitted, you will be enrolled in Gateway to College Academy, a Petaluma City Schools charter high school located at SRJC Petaluma.
 All new students are placed into a Foundation Term cohort upon admission.

-• Each Foundation Term cohort is a group of 20-25 students who take their first term courses together in preparation for becoming college students on the college campus.
+- Each Foundation Term cohort is a group of 20-25 students who take their first semester courses together in preparation for becoming SRJC college students on the college campus.

-• Foundation Term first term courses are pre-selected and include reading & writing, College Survival, and academic lab; Foundation Term students may also be placed into a Social Science course.
+- Foundation Term courses are pre-selected by program staff and include reading & writing, College Survival, and Study Skills; Foundation Term students may also be placed into a Social Science course.

-• Students will earn both high school and college credits starting in their first term.
+- Students will earn both high school and college credits beginning their first semester in GtC.

-• Students spend 8-10 hours per week outside of class working on homework.
+- Students spend 8-10 hours per week outside of class to complete homework.

-After successfully completing the Foundation Term, students transition onto the Continuing students' cohort.
+After successfully completing the Foundation Term, students transition to the Continuing Students cohort.

-• Students enroll in SRJC Petaluma courses and continue to earn both high school and college credit, as they work towards earning a high school diploma.
+- Students enroll in SRJC Petaluma college courses and continue to earn both high school and college credit, as they work towards the completion of a high school diploma.

 What can I achieve in this program?

-Students can earn their high school diploma and earn college credit toward a certificate or a degree
+Students can earn their high school diploma and earn college credit toward a certificate, degree, or transfer to a university.

 How long would it take me to earn my high school diploma?

 Most students are in Gateway to College for 2-3 years.
 The exact length of time to earn a diploma varies by a student’s course load and credit needs.
-Students remain in Gateway to College until they earn a diploma as long as they maintain continuous enrollment.
+Students remain in Gateway to College until they earn a diploma as long as they maintain continuous enrollment and maintain satisfactory progress and achievement (2.0 or higher cumulative GPA).
 We encourage graduates of the program to continue their college studies to meet their academic goals.

 What is expected of me?

-• Students are expected to spend 2-3 hours a day working on their homework (outside of class time).
-We strongly encourage students who have a job to consider the time demands of the program.
+- Students are expected to spend 2-3 hours a day working on their homework (outside of class time).
+We strongly encourage students who have a job to consider the time demands of the program when applying to our program.

 What is the cost of the program?

 Gateway to College Academy is a public charter high school.
-College tuition is exempted and required textbooks and materials are not charged to students; however, students are responsible for paying for books if they are not returned at the end of each semester.
+College tuition is exempted and required textbooks and materials are not charged to students; however, students are responsible for paying for books and/or technology if they are damaged or not returned at the end of each semester.

 What kind of support will help me be successful in a college setting?